 Google Analytics will help you to track the website traffic.
 The custom events are the user’s interaction with the website’s data like downloads, videos play, buttons, etc. We can track such events independently using MonsterInsight.

-We can use event tracking to check which content is performing well and also we can improve the performance of less effective data.
+We can use event tracking to check which content is performing well, and also we can improve the performance of less valuable data.

 Each event has three typical main components.